 2. Computational power

 1. Unbounded: the adversary has unbounded computational power.
 This model often leads to notions of perfect security or statistical security.
+The advantage of this model is that will remain secure forever.

 2. Computationally bounded: the adversary has a polynomial advantage in computational power over the honest parties.
 Typically, this means that the adversary cannot (except with negligible probability) break the cryptographic primitives being used.
 For example, typically assume the adversary cannot forge signatures of parties not in its control (see Goldreich’s chapter one for traditional CS formal definitions of polynomially bounded adversaries).
+All of modern cryptography depends on this type of adversary and typically there is a security parameter that needs to be updated over time (as computation becomes cheaper).

 3. Adaptivity

 Adaptivity is the ability of the adversary to corrupt dynamically based on information the adversary learns during the execution.
-There are two basic variants: static and adaptive.
-The adaptive model has several sub-variants.

 4. Visibility